khartinger/mqtt4home/source_Vue/vue_ci_mqtt_mini/README.md

   If you don't want an automatic connection, `true` must be replaced by `false`.

 * __Manually connect to the broker.__
+    1. the file `ciMqttClientInstance` must contain the following line:
+    `export const ciMqttClientInstance = new CiMqttClient(false)`
-  For the `hostSubscribe(host, topicSubscribe)` method, the host IP and the topic to be subscribed to must be specified.
+    2. connecting is done with the `hostSubscribe(host, topicSubscribe)` method, specifying the host IP and the topic to subscribe to.

 * __Automatic reconnect,__
   if the connection to the broker is lost.